rhostem/ng2-simple-autocomplete/README.md

 # ng2-simple-autocomplete

 ng2-simple-autocomplete is autocomplete component for Angular.
-It mainly focuses on asynchronous search result from remote data.
+It mainly focuses on *asynchronous* search result from remote data.
 But it also supports static dataset.

-This autocomplete component supports custom styling, selection history,
+## Features

+- variable event binding
+- selection history
+- auto filtering of static list
+- custom styling

 ## Installation